Arothron meleagris

-Physical Characteristics
+Description

-The most extensive study done of the color patterning of Arothron meleagris is by Jinxiang and Tyler in 1986.
-In this study, A. meleagris has three distinctive color variations.
-The first most common color variation that it possesses is a background color consisting of dark brown with many white, and much less commonly, black or dark brown, spots on its whole body.
+A. meleagris has three distinctive color variations.
+The most common color variation is a dark brown background with many white, and much less commonly, black or dark brown, spots on its whole body.
 The spots located on the rear of A. meleagris are more minuscule compared to the spots on its sides, a characteristic that is especially prevalent on those that are located in the Indian Ocean.
-A majority of the specimens of A. meleagris have pale fins that are dark brown in color with white spots not unlike to the ones found on its body.
-Additionally, the width of its pectoral fin can vary differently for each pufferfish, with some possessing a dark brown color on the bottom base half of the pectoral fin.
+A majority of specimens have pale fins that are dark brown in color with white spots not unlike to the ones found on its body.
+Additionally, pectoral fin width can vary between individuals, with some possessing a dark brown color on the bottom base half of the pectoral fin.

 Another color variation it possesses that is as common is a yellow background color covered with black spots around its body.
 In regards to its fins, Jinxiang and Tyler note that "The distal edges of the dorsal, anal, and pectoral fins are whitish, while more basally these fins are yellow, with the rays light brownish toward the more distal portion of the basal region.".
 Additionally, the caudal fin is either yellow or a mix of yellow and light brown, with the areas near its gills having a light brown color.